HOPEWORDS WRITERS’ CONFERENCE 2026

 writers of children's literature.”

 We share C.S.
 Lewis' disdain for "critics who treat 'adult' as a term of approval."
 The stories we give to our kids are often the very best ones.
 They teach us how to see.
 They remind us what is worth protecting.
-They help us recover a childlike posture that makes real faith and real art possible.
+They help us recover a childlike outlook that makes real faith and real art possible.

 So this year, we invite you to join some of the best authors in the world to be reminded of what is important and good.
 The work of these storytellers has carried families through grief, lit sparks of courage, and awakened wonder.
 These are writers who speak simply of beauty without being naive, and handle complex brokenness with an unrelenting hope.